CSTP2305-BlueMango/UniMentor/README.md

 2. **View**
   - Components - to maintain consistency for the whole project design we made reusable components
-    - Buttons
+    - Buttons - all button views used
-    - Cards
+    - Cards - user cards for each tab views
     - FormComponents - including the input fields
-    - Popups
+    - Popups - all popup views used
   - Screens - user interface for each screen in the project
     - StartScreens - onboarding, loading, login, signup and setup profile views
     - MainScreens - tab bar, home, requests, matched, message and user profile views